awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.02.md

 After you download the sample data, you can run the following program to populate the `Movies` table\.

-1. Copy and paste the following program into a file named `MoviesLoadData.js`:
+1. Copy the following program and paste it into a file named `MoviesLoadData.js`\.

    ```
    /**